 We recently viewed a larger bungalow on a three-acre parcel just North of Spruce Grove.
-The home was partially renovated, needing completed siding (the new windows were poking an inch out the side of the house), with a partially demolished basement, which smelled of active water coming in.
-The home had disclosure of a collapsed sewer line.
-I felt like it was likely worth and around $400K.
+The home was partially renovated, needed completed siding (the new windows were poking an inch out the side of the house), with a partially demolished basement, which smelled of active water coming in.
+The home had a disclosure of a collapsed sewer line.
+I felt like it was likely worth around $400K.
 It sold in multiple offers that afternoon for just under $500K.
 Unbelievable!

 A New Condo Purchase

 We recently went through the new condo market in Northwest Edmonton.
 This subsection of the market is popular for single folks and retirees.
 What is often never discussed is the depreciation of a new condo is often equal or greater to buying a new car from a dealership.
 I mean 10-20% (30-60K on a $300K condo) as soon as someone signs the sales papers.
 This isn’t just unique to the Northwest Edmonton condo market, and but can be found for condominiums throughout the city.
 In this particular situation, we opted for the resale condo where the seller would be absorbing the cost of the deflated unit.